 Great Wall

 Beijing is the best destination to admire the Great Wall of China.
-Most famous Beijing Great Wall sections are located in its suburban areas, including the well-preserved Badaling and Mutianyu, the renovated Juyonguan, Jinshanling and Simatai, and wild Jiankou and Gubeikou.
-They are all not far from downtown Beijing, 1-2 hours’ driving away.
+The most famous sections near Beijing are located in its suburban areas, including the well-preserved Badaling and Mutianyu, the renovated Juyongguan, Jinshanling, and Simatai, as well as the wild Jiankou and Gubeikou.
+These sections are just a 1-2 hour' drive from downtown Beijing.

 Forbidden City